NateEag/nateeag.com/drafts/christianity/questions.md

 For questions about what the Bible says, my approach to finding answers is simple, if time-consuming - I read it through and see.
-In some cases quirks of translation could become relevant, but so far I have found little need to dig into the original languages (though I do occasionally worry about not knowing them, but that's its own rabbit-hole).
+In some cases quirks of translation could become relevant, but so far I have found little need to dig into the original languages (I do occasionally worry about not knowing them, but that's its own rabbit-hole).

 - Does the Bible say that eternal suffering is the final fate of people who reject Jesus?